tarwn/lessthandot-hugo/blogs/content/posts/2014-02-27-thinking-with-data-by-max-shron.md

 </p>

 <p style="text-align: justify">
-  I recently enrolled myself in the O’Reilly Blogger Review program, which basically allows me to get one O’Reilly eBook for free per month so I can review it on my blog.
-This works in both ways of course: I get free eBooks while they’re still hot from the press (figuratively speaking of course) and the books get some extra coverage on social media.
-A nice bonus is that Microsoft Press books are also published through O’Reilly, so it is possible I can get my hands early on new SQL Server books.
+  I recently enrolled myself in the O'Reilly Blogger Review program, which basically allows me to get one O'Reilly eBook for free per month so I can review it on my blog.
+This works in both ways of course: I get free eBooks while they're still hot from the press (figuratively speaking of course) and the books get some extra coverage on social media.
+A nice bonus is that Microsoft Press books are also published through O'Reilly, so it is possible I can get my hands early on new SQL Server books.
 </p>

 <p style="text-align: justify">
-  They do encourage you to do honest reviews, so don’t expect every review to go like “OMG this is the bestest most awesomesauce book I have ever read!”.
-It might though if it is an actual great book, but if it isn’t, I will surely mention it in the review.
+  They do encourage you to do honest reviews, so don't expect every review to go like “OMG this is the bestest most awesomesauce book I have ever read!”.
+It might though if it is an actual great book, but if it isn't, I will surely mention it in the review.
 </p>

 <p style="text-align: justify">